 Tara’s legacy, her Angels

-BaptistCare HopeStreet’s Tara’s Angels provides a round-the-clock personal caseworker for up to two years - at no cost - for the survivors attempting to rebuild their lives.
+BaptistCare HopeStreet’s Tara’s Angels provides a personal caseworker post-crisis for up to two years - at no cost - for the survivors attempting to rebuild their lives.
 Without the support of people like you – none of this would be possible.